 In a large bowl, mix peach slices with sugar.
 In half an hour or so, they will have released their natural juices, and liquid will be gathered at the bottom.

-The peach juice is then drained into a saucepan and then the cornstarch slurry is added.
-When the mixture is heated it will thicken more or less depending on what you're using it for.
+The peach juice is then drained into a saucepan, and the cornstarch slurry is added.
+When the mixture is heated, it will thicken more or less depending on what you're using it for.

 Kitchen notes